diamirio/AndroidAppUtil/README.md

 ## Build and Deploy

 1. Increment `libraryVersion` in `build.gradle` of `Project: AndroidAppUtil`.
 Increment version in *README.md*
-2. Commit your changes.
 2. `fastlane deploy` to build and upload to bintray.
-3. Tag your new version and push to repository.
+3. Commit your changes, tag your new version and push to repository.

 ## AboutLibraries